RIKEN-RCCS/lens3/v1/doc/design.md

   disables a pool, including disabling a user account, an expiry of a pool, or making a pool offline.
 * __DISABLED__ → __INITIAL__: It is at a cease of a disabling condition.
-* ? → __INOPERABLE__: It is at a failure of starting MinIO.
-This
-  state is a deadend.
+* any → __INOPERABLE__: It is at a failure of starting MinIO.
+This state is a deadend.
 A bucket-pool should be removed.

-Deleting buckets and secrets may act only on Lens3 during suspension.
-It moves not to READY but INITIAL, which adjusts MinIO in a consistent state with Lens3 at the next start.
+Deleting buckets and secrets during suspension will alter only the state of Lens3 but not the state of MinIO (becuase MinIO is not running).
+At waking up from suspension, it moves the state to INITIAL (not READY) so that it will adjust the state of MinIO to a consistent state with the state of Lens3 at the next start.

 ### Lens3-Mux/Lens3-Api systemd Services

-All states of services are stored in Redis.  systemd services can be stoped/started.
+All states of services are stored in Redis.
+It is safe to stop/start systemd services.

 ## Processes